RakhithJK/Mailu-Mailu-wiki/Setup-Guide.md

 Enable optional features
 ========================

-Some of Freeposte.io are not used by every user and are thus not enabled in a default configuration.
+Some of Mailu features are not used by every user and are thus not enabled in a default configuration.

 A Webmail is a Web interface exposing an email client.
-Freeposte.io webmails are bound to the internal IMAP and SMTP server for users to access their mailbox through the Web.
+Mailu webmails are bound to the internal IMAP and SMTP server for users to access their mailbox through the Web.
 By exposing a complex application such as a Webmail, you should be aware of the security implications such an increase of attack surface.
 The ``WEBMAIL`` configuration option must be one of the following:

 - ``none`` is the default value, no Webmail service will be exposed;
-- ``roundcube`` will run the popular Roundcube Webmail.
+- ``roundcube`` will run the popular Roundcube Webmail ;
+- ``rainloop`` will run the popular Rainloop Webmail.

 If you plan on exposing a Webmail or if you would like to expose the administration interface on the public server address, you should set the ``FRONTEND`` configuration